PHIL 1110 - Introduction to Logic

 General Course Information

-Course Code PHIL 1110 Course Introduction to Logic Coordinating Unit Philosophy Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description Logic is fundamental to the way humans communicate.
+Course Code PHIL 1110 Course Introduction to Logic Coordinating Unit Philosophy Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible PHIL 1111OL Course Description Logic and reasoning are fundamental to the way humans communicate.
 Our public debates and private reasoning are shaped by logical principles, even though most of us would struggle to spell them out.
-Introduction to Logic will teach you the basics of formal logic, which provides symbolic methods for representing and assessing the logical form of arguments.
-You will develop an understanding of symbolic language and logic, as well as familiarity with precise models of deductive reasoning.
-However, no previous experience with symbolic methods or mathematics is assumed.
-There are no prerequisites, but many students find that Argument and Critical Thinking is a useful preliminary.
+Introduction to Logic will teach you the basics of formal logic, which provides symbolic methods for representing and assessing the structure of arguments.
+No previous experience with symbolic methods or mathematics is assumed.

 Course Coordinator: Dr Jonathan Opie